rapidsai-community/notebooks-contrib/README.md

 ## Industry Topical Notebooks
 Please view our [Industry Topics README]() to see which notebooks align with which industries (coming soon!)

+*Please note that archived notebooks won't show up in this list.
+Notebooks are only archived when suitable replacements have been created.

 ## Getting Started Notebooks:

 | Folder    | Notebook Title         | Description                                                                                                                                                                                                                   |
 |-----------|------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | basics   | [Dask_Hello_World](getting_started_notebooks/basics/Dask_Hello_World.ipynb)           | This notebook shows how to quickly setup Dask and run a "Hello World" example.                                                                                                                                       |